 Rewards and Loyalty Programs

 We offer the Amigos Rewards program to thank our customers for their support.
 Every purchase earns you points that can be redeemed for discounts on future visits.
+We also run regular deals to make legal cannabis more accessible to Central Vermont residents and visitors.

 What Visitors to Central Vermont Should Know